HosseinBeygiNasrabadi/Creep_Literature_Knowledge_Graph/docs/pipeline.md

 4. **Validation as a gate** — SHACL conformance is a hard requirement before any triple-store load.
 5. **Text-literal fallback** — values that cannot be cleanly parsed as a number plus unit (uncertainties, ranges, qualitative descriptions) are preserved verbatim.

-This pipeline method is reusable across other MSE use cases and is applied in the umbrella repository *RDFConvertors for MatWerk-KG* (creep reference dataset IUC02, crystal plasticity constitutive model metadata IUC07, literature-extracted creep metadata, MatWerk metadata profile in AIMS, and Vickers hardness data).